csc-training/csc-env-eff/slides/07_allas.md

 - S3 (used by `s3cmd`, `rclone`, `a-tools`)
 - Swift (used by `swift`, `rclone`, `a-tools`, `cyberduck`)
-- Authentication is different
-    - S3: permanent key-based authentication -- nice, easy and unsecure
-    - Swift: authentication based on temporary tokens -- more secure, requires authentication every 8 hours
-- File handling is different
+- Authentication and file handling is different for the protocols
-    - Metadata is handled in different ways
-    - Files larger than 5 GB are managed in different ways
 - **Avoid cross-using Swift and S3-based objects!**

 # Allas Clients